 Shannon Paul had a great post a couple of months ago about that guy, and Amber Naslund penned a post aptly titled, Click on My Junk.
 If you’re new to Twitter, please don’t be one of those people.
 Instead, find some people to follow who are in your industry, share common interests, or are just plain smart and generous with their time.
 And approach LinkedIn groups and other discussion forums in a similar way: add value, not spam.

 For an excellent primer on Web 2.0 etiquette, check out this great post by Beth Harte.
-Her focus is Twitter, but her advice applies broadly across social media as she talks about being authentic and offers tips for joining the online conversation.Get a weekly dose of independent thinking in your inbox.
+Her focus is Twitter, but her advice applies broadly across social media as she talks about being authentic and offers tips for joining the online conversation.Never miss a blog post.
+Subscribe today to have the Independent Thinking Blog delivered to your inbox.
+Just look for the sidebar box -- all it takes is 30 seconds to sign up for your weekly dose of food for thought.